 Networking is crucial, especially when you’re in the beginning stages of your freelance career.
 Set some time dedicated to networking, but also make sure it’s enjoyable.
 Rather than just relying on career sites and social media groups, try and find networking activities in your area.
 Reaching out to people within your industry for a quick coffee meeting can do wonders for facilitating deeper connections and getting your name out there.

 Freelance work is no longer just a hobby or a side gig: it can be a viable (not to mention secure) career.
 The key is to do the legwork in establishing your freelance gig as a serious business while also taking care of yourself throughout the process.
+And hopefully these 5 tips for a successful freelance career will help you move in the right direction.

 This is a guest post written by Ryan Stephens, Wise Outreach.